Accurate Machine Learning Interatomic Potentials for Polyacene Molecular Crystals: Application to Single Molecule Host-Guest Systems: Results

 We compare the performance of the two MLIPs using the RMSE for energy and forces on the training dataset, as shown in Table~\ref{tab:errors_vaspmace}.
-These metrics indicate that the MACE MLIP outperforms the VASP MLIP, particularly in predicting atomic forces, which is reflected on the accuracy with which it can predict harmonic phonon frequencies, as shown in the Supplementary Information~\ref{section:SI_MACEvsVASP}.
-We note that the MACE MLIP predicts energies more accurately for structures at temperatures close to its training temperature of $295$~K (see relevant discussions in Supplementary Information ~\ref{section:SI_MACEvsVASP}).
-Overall, the improved performance of the MACE model on the transferred dataset could be due to its longer effective interaction range~\cite{niblett2024} or to the higher effective body order achieved with the message-passing procedure.
+These metrics indicate that the MACE MLIP outperforms the VASP MLIP, particularly in predicting atomic forces, which is reflected on the accuracy with which it can predict harmonic phonon frequencies, as shown in the Supplementary Note~1.
+We note that the MACE MLIP predicts energies more accurately for structures at temperatures close to its training temperature of $295$~K (see relevant discussions in Supplementary Note~1).
+Overall, the improved performance of the MACE model on the transferred dataset could be due to its longer effective interaction range~\cite{niblet2024} or to the higher effective body order achieved with the message-passing procedure.
 The VASP model we trained contains up to 9-body order in the kernels and cutoffs of 8~\AA\ for radial descriptors and 5~\AA\ for angular descriptors, while the MACE model trained in this work goes up to 13 body-order and 12~\AA\ effective cutoff.
-In addition, as shown in Appendix~\ref{App:VASP_withMACE}, the performance of the VASP model on a transferred dataset obtained through a different active-learning strategy is relatively poor, indicating a limitation in data transferability similar to those observed in other MLIP architectures~\cite{niblett2024}.
+In addition, as shown in Supplementary Note~2, the performance of the VASP model on a transferred dataset obtained through a different active-learning strategy is relatively poor, indicating a limitation in data transferability similar to those observed in other MLIP architectures~\cite{niblet2024}.We note that this transferred dataset, covering multiple temperatures, is the same dataset later used for the MACE potential, which is described in the next paragraph.